Soil moisture: Water flow

 Water infiltration rates range from 0.25 cm per hour for high clay soils to 2.5 cm per hour for sand and well stabilized and aggregated soil structures.
 Water flows through the ground unevenly, in the form of so-called gravity fingers, because of the surface tension between water particles.

 Tree roots, whether living or dead, create preferential channels for rainwater flow through soil, magnifying infiltration rates of water up to 27 times.

 Flooding temporarily increases soil permeability in river beds, helping to recharge aquifers.

 Water applied to a soil is pushed by pressure gradients from the point of its application where it is saturated locally, to less saturated areas, such as the vadose zone.
-Once soil is completely wetted, any more water will move downward, or percolate out of the range of plant roots, carrying with it clay, humus, nutrients, primarily cations, and various contaminants, including pesticides, pollutants, viruses and bacteria, potentially causing groundwater contamination.
+Once soil is completely wetted, any more water will move downward (leaching), or percolate out of the range of plant roots, carrying with it clay, humus, nutrients, primarily cations, and various contaminants, including pesticides, pollutants, viruses and bacteria, potentially causing groundwater contamination.
 In order of decreasing solubility, the leached nutrients are: